MainulDip/KotlinMultiplatformStudy/Gradle-101.md

 - ClassPath `-cp` matches
 - Main Class matches

+### Intellij Idea more shortcuts (vvi):
+`ctrl + ship + p` to show the return type of a function `opt/alt + cmd + L` to format the code or (code > reformat) `shift + cmd + up/down` to move code block up and down

+### Kotlin named parameter and Java's non named argument:
+As per kotlin docs
+    When calling Java functions on the JVM, you can't use the named argument syntax because Java bytecode does not always preserve the names of function parameters.

+Like `tasks.register(name = "newTask")` will not work as expected, here the named parameter function (which is a extension function from kotlin) is different than the expected java function to create a new task.
+So better to stay with non named parameter while writing kotlin.

 ### 4 terms of gradle:
 - Project - usually created by `gradle init` and providing project name option in the prompt.
 And the project name is stored in `settings.gradle` file as `rootProject.name`